UCSBarchlab/pyrtlnet/fpga/README.md

 > [!NOTE]
 > This step implicitly runs `make pyrtl_inference_axi.v` from the previous
 > step, so the previous step is not strictly necessary.
 For your first time, we
-> recommend running the previous step explicitly, to understand where problems
+> recommend running the previous step explicitly anyway, to understand where
-> occur.
+> problems occur.

-### Deploy assets to the Pynq Z2
+### Deploy assets to the Pynq Z2's Processing System

 Many assets are required to run `pyrtlnet` on the Pynq Z2: